bakerstreet-industries/ts-log-class/README.md

 ### Out

 By default, `console.log`, but any function implementing the `console.log` interface will do: `(message?: any, ...optionalParams: any[]) => void`

+### Strategy

+By default, it logs after function execution (strategy = `after`), You can set it to `before-after` to make it log twice: before and after function execution.